 Effective holster draw training focuses on:

-We are excited to bring Holster Draw Analysis to the Mantis X10 Elite!
-Mantis X10 is the first device to accurately and reliably give you access to unprecedented data to help you improve your holster draw capabilities.
+We are excited to bring Holster Draw Analysis, a one of a kind data driven look at the draw presentation.
+Mantis X10 is the first device to accurately and reliably give you access to unprecedented draw to first shot data to help you improve your holster draw capabilities.
+Our TitanX laser pistol can not only analyze draw to first shot but also has an exclusive multi-shot version allowing users to see not only the draw but follow up shots as well.

-In the first screen, MantisX breaks down your holster draw into FIVE key phases, to identify inconsistent or slow phases:
+Each draw is broken down into FIVE key phases, to identify inconsistent or slow phases:

-In the second screen, MantisX displays overlaid traces of all the holster draws in that session.
-This is valuable in assessing the path of the draw, the consistency of the draws across your session, and highlighting any variance or wobble in your draw.
+The holster draw trace displays overlaid traces of all the holster draws in that session.
+This is valuable in assessing the path and velocity of the draw, the consistency of the draws across your session, and highlighting any variance or wobble in your draw.

 With unprecedented details, this analysis allows you to identify and isolate areas of deficiency to optimize your holster draw more effectively.

-A holster draw, sometimes also called a pistol draw, is the process of removing your firearm from its holster and preparing it to fire.
+A holster draw, sometimes also called a pistol draw or presentation, is the process of removing your firearm from its holster and preparing it to fire.
 This involves several phases including gripping, pulling, aligning, and targeting.

 A good holster draw time depends on the context.
 For competitive shooters, the average draw time from a holster hovers around 1 second.
 For self-defense, consistency and accuracy are just as important as speed, with an average draw time of 1.5 to 2 seconds being considered effective.
-One of the most effective ways to learn how to draw faster is to practice regularly!
+One of the most effective ways to learn how to draw faster is to practice not only the full draw stroke, but each phase individually and regularly.
+Each individual should draw and shoot only as fast as they can do so safely and accurately.

 A properly functioning firearm should not discharge in a holster unless the trigger is intentionally pulled.
-Always practice safety and use a holster that fully covers the trigger guard to prevent accidental discharge.
+Always practice safety and use a holster that fully covers the trigger guard with a solid material, like kydex, to prevent accidental discharge.